-ESE 4203 Health and Fitness Specialist Preparation 3 Hours

-This course will provide a detailed overview of the competencies covered within a Health and Fitness Specialist Certification review course.
-This course will prepare the student to attempt the American College of Sports Medicine's (ACSM) Health and Fitness Specialist (HFS) certification by incorporating ACSM's Exercise is Medicine (EIM) global health initiative throughout this text prepares the HFS to become uniquely qualified to work with medical professionals to ensure that all patients and clients are participating in a physical activity program.
+ESE 4203 Health and Fitness Specialist Preparation 3 Hours ---------- -- --------- -- the American College of Sports Medicine's (ACSM) Health and Fitness Specialist (HFS) certification by incorporating ACSM's Exercise is Medicine (EIM) global health initiative throughout this text prepares the HFS to become uniquely qualified to work with medical professionals to ensure that all patients and clients are participating in a physical activity program.
 Coverage of assessment and programming for both healthy and special populations and extensive content about behavior change allows the Health Fitness Specialist to provide program options for varying types of clients.
 Prerequisite: ESE 4213